2.12 Provisions, Contingent Liabilities and Contingent Assets

 (b) Credit risk

-Credit risk is the risk of loss that may arise on outstanding financial instruments if a counterparty default on its obligations.
+Credit risk is the risk of Loss that may arise on outstanding financial instruments if a counterparty default on its obligations.
 The Company's exposure to credit risk arises majorly from trade and other receivables.
-Other financial assets like security deposits and bank deposits are mostly with government authorities and scheduled banks and hence, the Company does not expect any credit risk with respect to these financial assets.
+Other financial assets Like security deposits and bank deposits are mostly with government authorities and scheduled banks and hence, the Company does not expect any credit risk with respect to these financial assets.

 Trade and other receivables